Slpbcn6/biotic-hardware/README.md

 ## Numerical Validation: Node Frequency Response

-To ensure strict engineering validation this repository includes an open-source numerical verification script located at `/data/node_resonance.py`.
-This script models the core physical specifications defined in **Appendix B** [DOI: 10.17605/OSF.IO/N3PB7] using the deterministic values declared in `/data/parameters.json`.
+To ensure strict engineering validation, this repository includes an open-source numerical verification script located at [/data/node_resonance.py](./data/node_resonance.py).
+This script models the core physical specifications and design constraints defined in "Functional Patterns and Electromagnetic Hypotheses in MS 408" (Appendix B), utilizing the deterministic analytical values declared in `/data/parameters.json`.

 The script evaluates the tuning and synchronization behavior of an isolated biotic hardware node acting as a series RLC resonator under an Extremely Low Frequency (ELF) electromagnetic sweep (from 1 Hz to 30 Hz).